gleu/pgstats/README.md

 Ideas
 -----

-You could display the current wal and the last archived.
-You could also display the duration since the last archived wal.
+pg_stat_archiver: display the current wal and the last archived
+pg_stat_archiver: display the duration since the last archived wal pg_stat_*_tables: display the duration since the last *vacuum and *analyze